 WELCOME!

 I am an applied microeconomist with main research interests in environmental and labor economics.
-This fall, I have joined the Department of Economics at the University of Vienna as an Assistant Professor.
+I am an Assistant Professor in the Department of Economics at the University of Vienna.
 I earned my PhD in Economics from the University of Mannheim in June 2023.

 Find my CV here and feel free to contact me at beate[dot]thies[at]univie.ac.at.